NCAA Division I: New rules since July 1, 2025

 Following the 2024 settlement of the House v.
 NCAA legal case, scholarship limits were replaced by roster limits in all sports.
 These limits, which took effect in 2025–26, apply to members of conferences that were defendants in House (the "Power Four" conferences and the Pac-12 Conference, which had "power" status before its 2024 collapse), plus programs that opted into the House framework.

 Student-athletes who had been on NCAA teams before 2025–26 and had athletic eligibility remaining were granted a blanket exemption from roster limits.
-The NCAA created a database of such individuals, and anyone listed in that database can be on a roster without counting against roster limits.
+The NCAA created a database of such individuals, and anyone listed in that database could be on a roster for the remainder of their eligibility without counting against roster limits.